open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/databricks/index.md

 - **connectionTimeout**: The maximum amount of time (in seconds) to wait for a successful connection to the data source.
 If the connection attempt takes longer than this timeout period, an error will be returned.
 - **Catalog**: Catalog of the data source(Example: hive_metastore).
 This is optional parameter, if you would like to restrict the metadata reading to a single catalog.
 When left blank, OpenMetadata Ingestion attempts to scan all the catalog.
 - **DatabaseSchema**: databaseSchema of the data source.
 This is optional parameter, if you would like to restrict the metadata reading to a single databaseSchema.
 When left blank, OpenMetadata Ingestion attempts to scan all the databaseSchema.
-- **Use Unity Catalog**: Enable this flag to extract the metadata and lineage information using databricks unity catalog instead of using legacy hive metastore.
-When you enable this flag make sure you have enabled the unity catalog on your instance.

 {% partial file="/v1.2/connectors/database/advanced-configuration.md" /%}